Forget magpies, spilled salt and walking under ladders. Start inventing ‘positive superstitions’ to transform your life, says Tony Barrell

 And the other day, I saw a squirrel running the full length of a railway bridge.
 It was an entertaining sight, and I immediately decided that it was a sign of approaching good luck.
 Why not?

 I recommend that you invent as many positive superstitions for yourself as possible

-There are plenty of other things that are, like Minis, commonly found in everyday life, and these could be adopted as positive superstitions as well.
+There are plenty of other things that are, like Minis and squirrels, commonly found in everyday life, and these could be adopted as positive superstitions as well.
 Let’s make up some more now.
 If you receive a 20p piece in your change in a shop, or you see a man with a beard, or you hear a child laughing or crying or shouting, that’s extremely lucky.
 If your name has some vowels in it, and you live in a house or an apartment in a street, road, avenue or close, then you’re going to be a very lucky person indeed.

 I recommend that you invent as many positive superstitions for yourself as possible.
 Make up hundreds and hundreds of them.
 And if you do that, the good luck in your life will automatically outweigh the bad luck.
 Miraculous, isn’t it?
 Good luck! ♦

 Tony Barrell has been lucky enough to write for The Times, The Idler, the London Evening Standard and Cornucopia magazine, among other publications.